Hansmu/dynamodb-tutorial/README.md

 ### Types of NoSQL DBs
 * **Columnar DBs** - column orientated.
-Optimized for reading and writing columns of data as opposed to rows of data.
+Optimized for reading and writing columns of data as opposed to rows of data (relational DB).
 Great for things like data warehousing and analytics.
 Reduces the overall disc I/O requirements and the amount of data that needs to be loaded from the disc.
 Some examples are Apache Casandra, Apache HBase, Amazon Redshift.